McLargo/mkdown-docs/docs/utils/cache.md

   application, specially when original data is modified/removed.
 - **Least Recently Used (LRU)**: The least recently accessed items are removed when the cache reaches its capacity.
+- **Least Frequently Used (LFU)**: The least frequently accessed items are removed when the cache reaches its capacity.
+- **First In First Out (FIFO)**: The oldest items are removed first when the cache reaches its capacity.
+This is risky, as old data may still be relevant.

 ## Cache Database Strategies